stoplightio/docs/articles/enterprise/components/api-overview.md

 ### RPM Package

-The Stoplight API configuration file is located at the location:
+The Stoplight API configuration file is located at the path:

 ```bash
 /etc/stoplight-api/stoplight-api.cfg